 -

-Additional investment properties
+Additional office or commercial properties

 Many real estate investors use this program to buy their operating company’s building with almost no money down, then turn around and leverage their personal portfolio for pure investment deals.